 The Embassie staff know that Liverpool will win a place in your heart and they will do all they can to help to make your visit a special holiday you will never forget.

-With a student population of 70,000, Liverpool is a city that can’t be beat for its nightlife.
+With a student population of 70,000, Liverpool is a city that can’t be beat for its nightlife!
 With so many students in the city, you will find that the pubs, bars and restaurants tailor their activities, music and prices with the student budget in mind.
 Look out for many of the midweek promotion nights, especially designed for students.
 They offer even cheaper than usual drink prices and free admission.
-Unlike London, most of the pubs and bars remain open until 4am.
+Most of the pubs and bars remain open until 4am.

 Upon your check in at the Embassie, the staff will provide you with a detailed map if you would like to go on a Liverpool “pub crawl”.
 The Embassie offers a calendar of events and specialised music venues.
 The residents at the hostel are a great source of information on where to find the best pubs and bars in Liverpool.